 A certificate of attendance and number of 4 ECTS will be assigned.

-The summer school will be designed for PhD students, as well as early career researchers (e.g. post-docs) with background in applied mathematics, computer science, engineering or physics.
-We will pay particular attention to ensuring equal opportunities of access to the summer school, without discrimination of sex, ethnicity, religion or income.
-A possible selection due to the capacity of the classrooms will be based mainly on merit and the interest to the topics covered by the summer school.
+The Summer School is designed for PhD students as well as early-career researchers (e.g., postdoctoral fellows) with a background in applied mathematics, computer science, engineering, or physics.
+Particular attention will be paid to ensuring equal access to the Summer School, without discrimination based on sex, ethnicity, religion, or income.
+If selection is required due to classroom capacity limitations, it will be based primarily on merit and on the applicants’ interest in the topics covered by the Summer School.